Some doctors moving away from ventilators for virus patients

 The reason is not clear.
 It may have to do with what kind of shape the patients were in before they were infected.
 Or it could be related to how sick they had become by the time they were put on the machines, some experts said.

-But some health professionals have wondered whether ventilators might actually make matters worse in certain patients, perhaps by igniting or worsening a harmful immune system reaction.
+But some health professionals have wondered whether the breathing machines might actually make matters worse in certain patients, perhaps by igniting or worsening a harmful immune system reaction.

 That’s speculation.
 But experts do say ventilators can be damaging to a patient over time, as high-pressure oxygen is forced into the tiny air sacs in a patient’s lungs.